 While all four competencies of language acquisition (reading, writing, speaking and listening) are targeted during the 4 days of the course, the emphasis is mostly on improving the grammatical knowledge of the cohort and using the knowledge gained to hone examination technique.
 I believe a solid knowledge of grammar forms is essential to success in all areas of language acquisition and, in the light of this belief, I aim to build my students’ confidence in mastering both basic and difficult grammatical concepts during the course.

 Each day is designed with the expectation that students will spend roughly 3 hours outside the classroom refining their knowledge of what is covered during the 1.25 hours spent in class.
 During the course, I offer students detailed resources to help with mastering:

 The Informal Letter

-In addition to these resources given during the Revision Course, I also offer students attending the course access to my website.
+In addition to these resources given during the Junior Cert grinds, I also offer students attending the course access to my website.
 On the website, students will find comprehensive study and revision packs to help further their progress in the language.